-A. The terms "Soil Cement Slurry" and "Controlled Low Strength Material" are used interchangeably in the contract documents.
+A. The term "CLSM" is commonly used as an abbreviation for "Controlled Low Strength Material" in the Subcontract documents.

-- A. Section 01 00 00 Submittal Procedures: Requirements for submittals. - B. Approval Data for CLSM Produced Without Native Soil: - 1.
+- A. Section 01 33 01 Submittal Procedures: Requirements for submittals. - B. Approval Data for CLSM Produced Without Native Soil: - 1.
 Mix Design: For each CLSM Mix: - a.
 Mixture Proportions. - b.
 Material Sources: - 1) Name and manufacturer of each cementitious material. - 2) Name of aggregate sources. - 3) Product name and manufacturer of admixtures to be used in mix. - 4) Government reserves right to require submission of samples of CLSM materials for testing before or during use in concrete. - c.
 If proposed material has more than 30 percent passing the 200 sieve, provide mix designs for: - 1) 10 to 30 passing 200 sieve - 2) 30 to 50 passing 200 sieve - d.
 Physical properties: - 1) Trial mixtures: - a) Results from trial batches made within past 6 months. - b) Trial mix test results, three 6 inch diameter, 12 inch high cylinders. each at 7 days and 28 days